 - If the status description says “currently causing limited or no ads.
 Confirmed by manual review”: That means our policy specialists have looked at the video, and believe that it doesn’t meet all of our advertiser-friendly content guidelines.
 The yellow icon status is locked and cannot be changed.

-You turned monetization on for a cover video of a song, but that is claimed by a music publisher.
+You turned on monetization for a cover video of a song, but a music publisher claimed it.
 This music publisher has previously agreed to share revenue with creators in YPP who make music covers.

 What the yellow icon means for you.

 - If the status description says “Copyright claim.
 Revenue sharing”: That means you’ll get some, but not all revenue for this video.
 Learn more about revenue sharing and monetizing eligible cover videos.